Immigration Pathways

 Immigrant Protections

-Immigrants in the United States have legal protections that safeguard their access to healthcare, education, workplace safety, and due process.
-These protections apply regardless of immigration status...
+Immigrants in the U.S. have a layered set of federal protections covering healthcare, education, workplace safety, and due process — most of which apply regardless of immigration status.
+EMTALA (1986)...

 Read more